AiratAroyewun/AiratAroyewun/README.md

-- 👋 Hi, I’m @AiratAroyewun
+- 👋 Hi, I’m AiratAroyewun
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics| Data Science
 - 💞️ I’m looking to get internship/freelancing jobs
-- 📫 How to reach me : +2348096648346 whatsapp number, Aroyewun Airat on linkedin.
+- 📫 How to reach me : aroyewunairat05@gmail.com , Aroyewun Airat on linkedin.

 <!---
 AiratAroyewun/AiratAroyewun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.